RevenueCat/firestore-revenuecat-purchases/PREINSTALL.md

 - [Cloud Firestore](https://firebase.google.com/docs/firestore) to store In-App Purchases & Subscriptions details.
   - Follow the steps in the [documentation](https://firebase.google.com/docs/firestore/quickstart#create) to create a Cloud Firestore database.
 - (optional) [Firebase Authentication](https://firebase.google.com/docs/auth) to enable different sign-up options for your users to enable Custom Claims management.
   - Enable the sign-in methods in the [Firebase console](https://console.firebase.google.com/project/_/authentication/providers) that you want to offer your users.

 ##### RevenueCat

-- Create a new [Project](https://docs.revenuecat.com/docs/projects) in RevenueCat if you haven't already.
+- Create a [RevenueCat Project](https://docs.revenuecat.com/docs/projects) if you haven't already.
 - Set up a Firebase integration in [RevenueCat](https://app.revenuecat.com/): Go to your project settings, and under "Integrations", click "Add", then "Firebase".
 - From the newly created integration, copy your *shared secret*.
 You will need this to set up the extension.